KehindeG/Data402_bigdata_cloud/README.md

 **Microsoft Azure:** Excels with strong integration with Microsoft products, enterprise solutions, and hybrid cloud capabilities.
 **GCP (Google Cloud Platform) :** Stands out with its leadership in data analytics, AI, high-performance network infrastructure, and commitment to open source and multi-cloud strategies.

-Which cloud provider do you think might be the best?
-Why?

 <br>